NU-CBITS/guides/development/ios/README.md

 **Advanced**, and ensure "Show Develop menu in menu bar" is checked.
 Then go to **Develop** > **iOS Simulator** and select the page.
 You should see the Web Inspector.

+## Building for distribution

+Set the Deployment Target to the lowest OS version you intend to support.